RedPointGlobal/redpoint-rpi/README.md

 - Install [Helm](https://helm.sh/docs/helm/helm_install/) and ensure you have the required permissions from your Kubernetes Administrator to deploy applications in the target cluste

 ### Greenfield Installation
 In a Greenfield installation, you're setting up RPI in a completely new environment.
-This includes: A new cluster, A new tenant, New operations and logging databases, New cache and queue providers.
-This approach ensures that all components are installed fresh and independent of any existing systems.
+This includes: a new RPI cluster, new RPI tenant, new operations and logging databases, new cache and queue providers.
+This approach ensures that all components are installed fresh and independent of any existing deployments.

 Follow the following steps to get started